harisheoran/rick-morty-collection/README.md

 }
 ```

-- Sending request to api using Api client
+- Sending requests to API using Api client

 ```
 val request = NetworkLayer.apiClient.getCharactersPages(pageIndex)
 ```
-then checking the request and return accordingly.
+then check the request and return accordingly.

 ### Paging 3